r52/pta-next/README.md

 - poeprices.info prediction (`default: enabled`.
 Can be disabled in settings)
 - Ctrl + Mousewheel stash scrolling.
 - Custom macros.
 Suppports in-game chat commands as well as opening URLs in your browser.
 See [wiki](https://github.com/r52/pta-next/wiki) for more information.
 - [MercuryTrade](https://github.com/Exslims/MercuryTrade) style trade notification UI (`default: disabled`).
-Please set your Client.txt path in the settings to activate.
+Please ensure that your Client.txt path in set in the settings for this to work.

 All shortcuts and macros can be re-configured in the settings.